Author

 For workloads that can tolerate interruptions and have high flexibility in execution, you can use Spot Virtual Machine.
 With Azure Spot Virtual Machine, you can use spare Azure capacity at a significantly reduced cost, often as much as 90% less than on-demand pricing.

-• How do they help reduce costs: With Spot Virtual Machine, interruptible workloads and batch processing can be handled cost-effectively.
+• How do they help reduce Azure costs?
+With Spot Virtual Machine, interruptible workloads and batch processing can be handled cost-effectively.

 • When to use SVM: With Spot Virtual Machines, you can handle interruptions and batch processing with short-duration tasks and remain flexible and cost-conscious.